ECCC-ASTD-MRD/MIDAS-src/scripts/f90doc/README.md

 ## Launch the GitLab Runner

-We suggest to launch the GitLab Runner in the daemon queue of one of the PPP.
+We suggest to launch the GitLab Runner in the daemon queue of one of the PPPs.
 To do that, we must create a job:
 ```bash
 [ ! -d ~/bin ] && mkdir -v ~/bin
 cat > ~/bin/gitlab_runner.sh <<EOF